mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2/part2.md

 ## How do I do it?

+- networking helps to get foot in the door, but you usually can't be an idiot

 - that werid guy
 - Networking events
 - Career fair and stuff will be talked about later